royaljain2/Business-Analytics-With-Excel/README.md

 Analysis Tasks

-     Prepare a table of Sales and Profit month-wise
+     Prepared a table of Sales and Profit month-wise
-     Prepare the sales table region-wise in the working sheet  Product Category.
+     Prepared the sales table region-wise in the sheet.
-     Use of GETPIVOTDATA function to get total profit and sales of a specific Product category Create a slicer for the Product Category.
+     Use of GETPIVOTDATA function to get total profit and sales of a specific Product category Created a slicer for the Product Category.
-     Create a Column Chart of a month-wise table and region-wise table Create a dashboard.
+     Created a Column Chart of a month-wise table and region-wise table Created a dashboard.